 Scholarships directly support students, helping them to bridge gaps in financial aid, avoid debt, and complete their education.
 Scholarships can also enable students to enrich their learning through pursuing opportunities such as professional conferences, research, and internships.

-As a donor, you can choose to contribute to an existing scholarship fund, create a new named endowed scholarship, or a form a new named expendable (annual) scholarship.
+As a donor, you can choose to contribute to an existing scholarship fund, create a new named endowed scholarship, or form a new named expendable (annual) scholarship.

 Named Endowed Scholarship